simonmichael/hledger_site/src/1.52/hledger.md

   3.  or add a posting to absorb the imbalance (eg
       \"expenses:rounding\".
 Remember that one posting may [omit the amount](#postings); that\'s convenient here.)

+#### Gain postings

+The `Gain` [account type](#account-types) has a special behaviour: postings to Gain-type accounts are ignored by transaction balancing.

+This is useful in hledger 2, as part of its automated lots/gains tracking.
+Gain postings are usually not used in hledger 1; but they are supported for better compatibility with hledger 2.
+This makes it easier to keep a journal compatible with both hledger versions.

 ### Tags